 When learning about financial aid and its associated lingo—the FAFSA, CSS/PROFILE, and 529 plans—it can feel like you’re drowning in alphabet soup.
 But I have some insights to share from my years as a college counselor at Collegewise and as a graduate assistant at the University of Pennsylvania’s Office of Admissions and Financial Aid.
 Here are seven tips that will keep you on the financial aid fast track and ensure your bank account isn’t empty when you cross the stage at graduation!

 Pop quiz: What’s the biggest source of financial aid for all students?
 If you guessed the federal government, you’re absolutely correct!
 When you fill out the FAFSA, you’re applying for need-based aid from Uncle Sam—although all students who file a FAFSA are eligible for federal unsubsidized student loans, so it’s a good idea to file regardless of whether or not you think you’ll qualify for need-based aid.

-2. Assess where you stand in relation to the rest of the applicant pool
+2. Assess where you stand in the applicant pool

 3. Use net price calculators

 The sticker price quoted on college websites is often different from the net price that families pay.
 So how can you get a sense of how much college will actually cost for your family?
 Net price calculators are a useful tool for forecasting what your aid package might look like at a specific college.
 Federal law requires every college to have a net price calculator on their website.
 You enter information about your income, taxes, and sometimes the value of your other assets—like your home and investments—and the calculator gives you a general idea of what level of aid you might qualify for and what you’ll end up paying out of pocket.

 4. Look locally for outside scholarships